 Being a guarantor for loans, rent and mortgages

-Guarantor loan debts can be included in most debt solutions, including debt management plans and bankruptcy.
+Guarantor loan debts can be included in most debt solutions, like debt management plans and bankruptcy.

-1. Ask the borrower/renter to go through their current financial situation in detail to check they can afford the repayments.
+• Ask them to go through their current financial situation in detail

-2. Put some money aside as a ‘just in case’ fund that you can use to repay some, or all, of the loan if you have to.
+• Put some money aside as a ‘just in case’ fund

-3. Make sure you read and understood all the documents before you sign the agreement.
+• Read and understand all the documents before you sign

 worried woman reading paperwork